 - create a culture that encourages skipping breaks.

-Employers must provide meal breaks but do not have to ensure employees take those breaks.
+Employers must put up meal breaks, but do not have to ensure employees take those breaks.

 Number and Timing of Meal Breaks

 A nonexempt employee working more than five hours in one shift is entitled to one meal period lasting at least 30 minutes.

 The employer must provide the meal break no later than the end of the fifth work hour.
 For example, if an employee’s shift begins at 8 a.m. their meal break would look like the following:

 |9:00 a.m. to 10:00 a.m.

 |11:00 a.m. to 12:00 p.m

 |5th hour – break must

 An employee working more than ten hours in one shift is entitled to a second 30-minute meal break.
 The employer must provide a second break no later than the end of the tenth work hour.